harshit-sharan/SloGram/replit.md

 ## Overview

 Slogram is a mindfulness-focused social media platform inspired by Instagram's interface but adapted for slow living and intentional content sharing.
-The application enables users to share photos and videos with captions, engage through likes and comments, and connect via direct messaging.
+The application enables users to share photos and videos with captions, engage through savors (mindful appreciation) and comments, and connect via direct messaging.
 The platform emphasizes calm minimalism with a zen-like aesthetic featuring sage green accents and generous whitespace.

 ## User Preferences